AdaCore/gnatstudio/docs/users_guide/vcs.rst

 * :guilabel:`Add/No commit`

-  Likewise, but don't commit the file.
+  Likewise, but do not commit the file.

 * :guilabel:`Remove`